 When a pack of tourists filed in to snap photos of the portrait of the Vicious Circle above the venerated worn wooded table, phone flashes blazing, I could almost see Dorothy and the crew cringe.

-On the bright side, the publishing industry reported last week that physical book sales are up for the second year running, perhaps a sign that we are learning to value the weight and effort of authenticity over convenience and cheap thrills.
+On the bright side, the publishing industry reported last week that physical book sales are up for the second year running, perhaps a sign that we are learning to value the weight and authenticity over convenience and cheap thrills.

 On the other hand, I’ll take the crappy online comments over hand-delivered hate mail any day.